 They believe that monetary and fiscal policy should be geared towards a strong exchange rate of the USD, as it would benefit the U.S. and the rest of the world.

 The currencies of many emerging countries rely on me to determine their value

 How often have you heard the phrase, the dollar is the world’s reserve currency?
 Well, the reason behind this is that some countries actually peg their currencies against the dollar!

-When a country does this, the government agrees to buy or sell their currency at a fixed priced versus the dollar.
+When a country does this, the government agrees to buy or sell its currency at a fixed price versus the dollar.

 While the government can increase and decrease the supply of money, they are still subject to having the equivalent amount of dollars in reserve.

 This process magnifies the importance of the dollar around the world because this means that some economies are entirely dependent on the dollar!

 If the dollar’s value were to stage a massive fall, it would produce a wide-reaching negative effect in all the other countries that are pegged their currency on the dollar.